monisbaig/news_app/README.md

 - **Unit Tests**: I have implemented unit tests to verify the correctness of Api calls, functions and components within the app.

 ### A few words:
 During development,
-I used clean architecture, (Riverpod, Slivers, Get Widget, Web View, Http and Flutter Screen Utils Packages).
+I used clean architecture:
+- Riverpod.
+- Slivers.
+- Get Widget.
+- Web View.
+- Http.
+- Flutter Screen Utils Packages.

 ### Where to get my own API Key?